-The Group's foreign exchange policy is aimed at managing its foreign currency exposure in order to protect profit margins by entering into forward exchange contracts specifically against movements in the USD rate against the AUD associated with its cost of goods.
+The Group's foreign exchange policy is aimed at managing its foreign currency exposure in order to protect profit margins by entering into forward exchange contracts against movements in currencies required to be converted to USD associated with payments for inventory.
 The Group does not currently hedge its foreign currency earnings.
 The Group monitors its working capital in its foreign subsidiaries to ensure exposure to movements in currency is limited.